-Dr. Mike Robinson is the Director of Athletic Bands and Associate Professor of Music at The University of Georgia.
-He directs the 440-member Redcoat Marching Band and oversees all aspects of the athletic band program in addition to conducting the Symphonic Band and teaching courses in music education and conducting.
-A native of Florida, Dr. Robinson received the B.M. and M.M. degrees in Music Education, and the D.M.A. degree in Instrumental Conducting from the University of Miami where he studied with Gary Green.
-Prior to his appointment at the University of Georgia, he served as the Associate Director of Bands at the University of South Florida and as Director of Bands at Fort Hays State University in Kansas.
-Dr. Robinson also taught eleven years in the public schools of Florida, most notably as Director of Bands at Seminole High School in Seminole, Florida.
-Throughout his career Dr. Robinson has received numerous honors and awards including Teacher of the Year in Pinellas County in 1995, and City of Seminole Educator of the Year in 1994.
-He has also received the USF College of Visual and Performing Arts Outstanding Service Award in 2003, the Orpheus Award from Phi Mu Alpha in 2006, and the Friend of the Arts award from Sigma Alpha Iota in 2007.
-His recent conducting and adjudication activities include appearances at the University of Arizona, Baylor University, Berklee College of Music, University of Kentucky, University of Miami, University of New Mexico, University of Tennessee-Martin, Western Kentucky University, and Ohio University among others.
-Dr. Robinson also has extensive experience in the marching arts and most recently served as a music/show consultant for the Boston Crusaders Drum and Bugle Corps a perennial top 12 DCI finalist.
-In addition, Robinson has also served in a variety of capacities on the music staffs of top DCI corps such as the Cadets of Bergen County, Carolina Crown, Iowa Colts, and Suncoast Sound.
+Dr. Michael C. Robinson serves as Professor of Music Education and conducting.
+His duties include teaching courses in music education and conducting as well as conducting the Symphonic Band.
+A native of Florida, Robinson received the B.M. and M.M. degrees in Music Education and the D.M.A. degree in Instrumental Conducting from the University of Miami.
+Prior to this appointment, he served as Associate Director of Bands at the University of South Florida in Tampa and Director of Bands at Fort Hays State University in Kansas.
+Robinson also taught eleven years in the public schools of Florida, most notably as Director of Bands at Seminole High School in Pinellas County Florida.
+During his teaching career, Robinson has received numerous honors and awards including; Pinellas County Teacher of the Year, City of Seminole Educator of the Year, USF College of Visual and Performing Arts Outstanding Service Award, The Orpheus Award from Phi Mu Alpha, and The Friend of the Arts award from Sigma Alpha Iota, among others.
+Robinson is active as a guest conductor, clinician and adjudicator throughout the United States.
+He also has extensive experience in the marching arts having served in a variety of capacities with top DCI Drum and Bugle corps such as the Boston Crusaders, The Cadets, Carolina Crown, Iowa Colts, Madison Scouts, and Suncoast Sound.

 Mr. Rob Akridge

-Rob Akridge is a retired music educator with 27 years experience throughout the state of Georgia.
+Rob Akridge is a retired music educator with 27 years experience throughout the state of Georgia and assists with all aspects of the Redcoat Marching Band.
 His most recent position was at North Oconee High School in Bogart.
 During his tenure at North Oconee, both concert and marching bands consistently received superior ratings.
 The marching band received numerous class, division, and grand champion awards.
 A former Redcoat, Mr. Akridge received his Bachelors (1987) and Masters (2010) of Music Education from the University of Georgia.
 He was a Star Teacher state finalist in 1998.
 Mr. Akridge is an active drill writer, consultant, and adjudicator.
 His professional affiliations include GMEA, NAfME, and NBA.
 Mr. Akridge lives in Bogart, GA with his wife, Carolyn, and children, Abby and Ben.